← Back to Library

 The true depth of I Ching divination lies not just in the initial hexagram, but in the Changing Lines (变爻).
 When a line is "old" (6 or 9), it indicates a point of extreme energy that flips — old Yang (9) becomes Yin, old Yin (6) becomes Yang.

-These changing lines create a second hexagram — the "relating" or "future" hexagram — charting your trajectory from one archetypal situation to the next.
+These changing lines create a second hexagram — the "relating" hexagram — charting a possible trajectory from one archetypal situation to the next.

-A reading with no changing lines describes a stable situation; a reading with many changing lines suggests a period of profound transformation.
+A reading with no changing lines often describes a stable situation; a reading with many changing lines suggests a more dynamic period of transformation.

 Global Influence